Nicolette Bethel

 Nicolette Bethel is a Bahamian teacher, writer and anthropologist.
 She was the Director of Culture in The Bahamas, and is now a full-time lecturer in the School of Social Sciences at the University of the Bahamas.

 Education

-Nicolette Bethel studied at Trinity College in the University of Toronto and at Corpus Christi College, Cambridge, where she got a PhD in Social Anthropology in 2000.
+Born and raised in Nassau, Bahamas, Nicolette Bethel studied at Trinity College in the University of Toronto and at Corpus Christi College, Cambridge, where she earned a PhD in Social Anthropology in 2000.

 Career

-While she has published several poems and short stories, and co-written and co-produced several plays for theatres of the Bahamas, she is arguably best known as an expert for Junkanoo, a Bahamian festival at Christmas.
+While she has published several poems and short stories, and co-written and co-produced several plays for theatres of the Bahamas, Bethel is arguably best known as an expert for Junkanoo, a Bahamian festival at Christmas.

-She is also the editor and expander of her father's book on the festival: E. Clement Bethel; Junkanoo: Festival of The Bahamas (Macmillan Caribbean, 1992, ISBN 0-333-55469-8).
+She is also the editor and expander of the book on the festival by her father, E. Clement Bethel: Junkanoo: Festival of The Bahamas (Macmillan Caribbean, 1992, ISBN 0-333-55469-8).